 1. Combine the peanut butter, coconut milk, brown sugar, red curry paste, soy sauce, fish sauce, and lime juice.

-3. Stir frequently for about 5 minutes until thickened.
+3. Bring to a simmer while stirring frequently for about 5 minutes until thickened.
 Remove from heat and set aside.

 Step 3: Prepare the Skewers